 COVID-19 Information & Resources

-The number of COVID-19 cases in our area is climbing.
+SJCPL is committed to keeping our staff and community safe during the COVID-19 pandemic.
 The Library will remain open at this time, although due to staffing shortages, we may have to restrict services or reduce hours at branches with little notice.
 During this time, you have many options for how to access library services safely.
 For our book lovers, Curbside Pick-Up and Grab & Go Books are safe alternatives and save you time!
 For our computer users, check out a device and print/fax/scan with Curbside Tech.
 There is also free WiFi in our parking lots.

 To keep everyone safe, please wear your mask, practice social distancing, and as always, wash your hands.
 By working together we can make sure to keep everyone (and ourselves) safe and healthy.